OpenEvalProject/evals/manuscripts/elife-45374/v2/manuscript.md

 Finally, we included two count variables that adjust for the number of authors per paper and the number of per-paper self-citations within the first four years after publication.
 Extant research demonstrates that per-paper citation impact is positively correlated with author-group size, and that women, on average, have fewer self-citations and fewer collaborators per paper (see e.g. Araújo et al., 2017; King et al., 2017).

 A Tweedie distribution was used to estimate the relationship between author gender and NCS (Funk et al., 2010; Jørgensen, 1987).
 The continuous outcome variable, NCS, is highly right-skewed with a probability mass at zero.
 Tweedie distributions are a class of mixed compound Poisson-gamma distributions with a discrete mass at zero.
 This makes them useful for modeling continuous outcome variables with a mixture of zeros and positive values.
 Tweedie distributions belong to the exponential family of generalized linear models (GLM).
-The mean and variance for the Tweedie random variable are EY and VarY=φμp, respectively, where φ is the dispersion parameter and p is the parameter controlling the variance of the distribution.
+The mean and variance for the Tweedie random variable are $EY$ and $VarY=\phi\mu^{p}$, respectively, where $\phi$ is the dispersion parameter and p is the parameter controlling the variance of the distribution.
 Tweedie distributions take variance-power values p in the range >1 and < 2.
 We estimated three basic GLM-models using link power=0 corresponding to a log-link function and variance power of p=1.65, p=1.72 and p=1.6 for the three models, F_first, F_last and F_both, respectively.
 Variance power was derived empirically through iterative algorithms seeking an optimal fit.
 The dispersion parameter was used to test for goodness of fit and examine possible overdispersion.
 Robustness checks were carried out to examine the sensitivity of the results to alternative model and sample specifications (see Figure 2—source datas 2–4).
 First, we ran negative binomial regressions with raw per-paper citation scores (with a four-year citation window) (CS) as the outcome variable in Samples 1, 2 and 3.
 Next, we ran Tweedie regressions with NCS as outcome variable based on the full, un-matched data set.
 Finally, we ran Tweedie regressions with dummy variables for different levels of MNCS journal (low, medium, and high).
 This allowed us to examine whether adjusting for journal prestige at different thresholds influenced the case coefficients in Samples 1, 2, and 3.
 The dummy variables were created based on percentile ranks of MNCS journal.
 The percentile thresholds were ≥ 95% for the high-category variable, ≥ 50% < 95% for the medium-category variable and < 50% for the low category variable.

 Logistic regression was used to estimate the relationship between the four covariates (self-citations, N authors, MNCS journal and international collaboration) and the case variable in each sample.